Nonparametric Multi-shape Modeling with Uncertainty Quantification: Arc-length Parameterization Algorithms

 \section{Arc-length Parameterization Algorithms}

-In the setting where closed curves are densely sampled, the arc-length parameter is approximated well by inscribed polygons; however, in general, the approximation error cannot be ignored.
+In the setting where closed curves are densely sampled, the arc-length parameter is approximated well by equally spaced values on the unit interval assigned to each observed sample point; however, in general, the approximation error of arc-length parameters cannot be ignored.
 In this section, we present two algorithms to map between observed sample points on closed curves and their corresponding arc-length parameter values.
 We also provide theoretical error bounds for these algorithms.

 Note that these algorithms compute quantities with respect to an underlying curve.
 For simulations, this can be the (known) true curve, but in practice, this is assumed to be with respect to the piecewise-linear curve constructed from connecting observed sample points.
 This simple choice is appropriate, as one goal of the model is to estimate the underlying curve, and the ordering of observed sample points reflects the curve's sampling scheme.